 The cure for baldness is still on the lookout, and while there are understandings about contributing factors playing a role in male/female pattern baldness, the actual cause is still unknown in the medical and scientific world.
-However, there might be a link between two unsuspecting things; hair loss and McDonalds fries.
-And although hair growth probably won’t happen eating those salty fries every day, the scientific community might have found an ingredient that paves the way toward a cure for baldness.
+However, there might be a link between two unsuspecting things: McDonalds fries and hair growth.
+Although hair growth probably won’t happen eating those salty fries every day, the scientific community might have found an ingredient that paves the way toward a cure for baldness.

 Researchers at Japan’s Yokohama National University found a chemical in McDonald’s french fries that can be used as a base to grow hair follicles, specifically in mice.
 But as most research is studied on mice before humans, this is something big.
 The scientists stated that a formula using oxygen-permeable dimethylpolysiloxane helped in the growth of hair on the backs and scalps of mice.

 This formula was used in readying 5000 hair follicle germs, which was shown to be capable of efficient hair follicle and shaft generation upon intracutaneous transplantation into the backs of nude mice.
 This efficiently proves that this chemical helped in the process of hair follicle regeneration.

 Now, before you freak out that this chemical is added to your fries, McDonalds has stated that it is used as an agent in very small doses to prevent the oil from foaming.
 So you can eat those fries without worry.

 Follicle regeneration could be at the forefront of a cure and a hope for the future for those suffering from male/female pattern baldness.
 Dimethylpolysiloxane is being used as a base to grow the follicles.
 While it doesn’t necessarily trigger hair growth on its own, by triggering the follicle to grow, it can then promote hair growth.